Cougar sightings continue across Ontario

 Tune in next time for more exciting news from the back-40 including another informative product field-test report and the official kick-off to moose season.

-54 thoughts on “Cougar sightings continue across Ontario”
+54 Replies to “Cougar sightings continue across Ontario”

 1. So really, the cougar shot in Bracebridge was a pet sighting, not a real cougar sighting.
 Sorry Jeff if I seem a bit skeptical but I am.
 If there were cougars in Ontario, I think we’d have read good footprints, real good hair samples, real good trail can pictures.
 There may be some, but they too may be unwanted pets or escaped penned animals……..or they could possibly be the real thing, but like I said, I’m skeptical